 PURPOSE

-Capital assets – roads and bridges, utility infrastructure, equipment, vehicles, parks, buildings, and technology – are critical components in supporting the delivery of municipal services and contributing to the quality of life in the town.

-The purpose of this policy is to define an annual capital planning process to identify the need for the acquisition of new capital assets, the replacement of existing assets, and the proposed financing of each.
+Capital assets are fundamental to the functioning of any municipality.
+The presence and condition of such assets will naturally enable or restrict the ability of the community to operate and prosper.
+Capital planning, therefore, is essential to the near- and long-term success of the community.
+The purpose of this policy is to define an annual capital planning process to identify the need for the acquisition of new capital assets, the repair or replacement of existing assets, and the proposed financing of each.

 APPLICABILITY